 - 47. Each instruction identified in paragraph 45 was accepted at or through a permanent establishment of Westpac in Australia. - 48.
 The transferred money relating to each instruction identified in paragraph 45 was made available to the payee at or through a permanent establishment of the Bank Q, Bank C and Bank B or another financial institution in a foreign country. - 49.
-By reason of the matters pleaded at paragraphs 45 to 48, Westpac was required to give the AUSTRAC CEO a report of each instruction identified in paragraph 45 within 10 business days after the date the instruction was sent. - 50.
-At no time has Westpac given the AUSTRAC CEO a report of each instruction identified in paragraph 45 for the purposes of s 45 of the Act. - 51.
+By reason of the matters pleaded at paragraphs 45 to 48, Westpac was required to give the AUSTRAC CEO a report of each instruction identified in paragraph 45 within 10 business days after the date the instruction was sent. - At no time has Westpac given the AUSTRAC CEO a report of each instruction identified in paragraph 45 for the purposes of s 45 of the Act.
+On 25 November 2019.
+Westpac gave the AUSTRAC CEO a report of each instruction identified in paragraph 45. - 51.
 By reason of the matters pleaded at paragraphs 45 and 50 above, Westpac did not give the AUSTRAC CEO a report of each instruction identified in paragraph 45 within 10 business days after the date it was sent, in contravention of s 45(2) of the Act. - 52.
 By reason of the matters pleaded at paragraphs 49 and 51, Westpac contravened s 45(2) of the Act on 2,314 occasions.